Hariet2004/Hariet2004/README.md

 - A comprehensive platform designed to simplify the housing decision-making process for property seekers
 - Users input personalised parameters such as place of work, security levels, preferred shopping premises (mall or supermarket), and lifestyle preference (urban or semi-urban)
 - Utilises **machine learning algorithms** to recommend the top 3 most suitable rental properties based on user inputs
-- Represents a significant departure from traditional property search platforms by offering intelligent, personalised recommendations
+- Represents a significant departure from traditional property search platforms

 ---